AnonymousUser98/mii-creator/README.md

 Create and share Mii characters online with just a few clicks!

+## Public vs. Official
+The official version ([mii.nxw.pw](https://mii.nxw.pw)) is more complete and has a lot more features and improvements, but it makes you sign in.
+It also doesn't use shaders for the icons in your Mii list.
+This public instance doesn't make you sign in, but it's based on an old version and doesn't have as many features and improvements.
+However, it does use better rendering for the icons in your Mii list.

+Basically, the official version is the better one, but it has some room for improvement and it makes you sign in.
+If you want extra features, use the official version.
+If you don't want to sign in, use this public instance.

 ## Credits

 - Uses the [mii-unsecure.ariankordi.net](https://mii-unsecure.ariankordi.net) [API](https://github.com/ariankordi/FFL-Testing/tree/renderer-server-prototype) by [ariankordi](https://github.com/ariankordi) used to generate 3D Mii heads and icons.